Pure play

 A pure play company focuses solely on a particular product or activity.
 Investing in a pure play company can be considered as investing in a particular commodity or product of a company.

 Pure play firms either specialize in a specific niche, or have little to no vertical integration.
 For example, a coffee shop may call itself a "pure play" restaurant, and a factory that only produces goods (not designing or selling to consumers) may refer to itself as a pure play manufactory.

-E-commerce companies are often referred to as pure play retailers, as they sell only through the Internet.
+Companies that transact exclusively via e-commerce and have no brick and mortar retail spaces may be referred to as pure play online retailers.